 No. If your sole argument for reducing your child support payments is that your spouse was contributing to them, or making them in full on your behalf, and has suffered a reduction in income because of coronavirus (or any other reason), you will not be granted a reduction in your payment amount.
 Under the South Carolina Child Support Guidelines, the only income that is counted toward calculation of child support is that of the legally responsible parent.
 If you weren’t working at the time child support was established, the court determined what you would be capable of earning and calculated your payment based on that figure, along with any other income sources and assets.
 Because your spouse is not legally responsible for the debt, his or her income is irrelevant to your obligation to pay child support, which includes the amount.

-My ex lost his/her job and has fallen behind in child support payments.
-What can I do?
+What can I do if my ex lost their job and has fallen behind with child support payments?

 It’s a tough decision to make during a time when everyone is experiencing a crisis, but you do have the option of filing for enforcement of your court order.
 Even though you understand the difficulties that your ex is going through, the simple truth is that you have a child to raise.
 If your ex isn’t doing all he or she can to ensure your child is taken care of, such as seeking alternate employment until things improve, and you want to pursue the matter, you have a right to do so.
 Contact a family law attorney who will protect your child’s rights by guiding you through the contempt process.